A very special and historic house in the heart of picturesque Bradford on Avon, with sunny roof terrace and many fascinating period details.

 Tricorne House is a 16th century house full of original period features, with a charming rooftop terrace and all modern amenities, Tucked up a little alleyway off Market Street, it is 15 minutes from Bath and close to the Cotswolds.
 This is a rare chance to experience life in an extraordinary and romantic house with Georgian mullioned windows, wood panelling and heavy oak beams, candlelight gleaming in a Georgian parlour straight from a Jane Austen novel, charming antique furniture – this very comfortable house has it all.

-The compact kitchen is fully fitted and the spacious (approx 5.5 metres by 5.5 metres) first floor sitting room has large and luxurious leather sofas, large oil paintings (email hidden), dvd player and music system.
+The compact kitchen is fully fitted and the spacious (approx 5.5 metres by 5.5 metres) first floor sitting room has large and luxurious leather sofas, large oil paintings and a widescreen tv, dvd player and music system.

 Access to the well-appointed bathroom is through a 16th century stone mullioned fireplace on the first floor. so you need to duck down!